Alfino/first_app/README.markdown

 # Ruby on Rials Turorial: First Application

-This is blah, blah, blah.
+This is new blah, blah, blah.